We live in a golden age of bridge literature. Even a starving graduate student could pick up an excellent library of used bridge books for under $200.

 An intermediate player transitioning to an advanced player should transition from Eddie Kantar to Hugh Kelsey.
 I included Killing Defence at Bridge on the list but Logical Bridge Play, Sharpen Your Bridge Technique, Test Your Card Play, and More Killing Defense at Bridge are all worthwhile reads at this point in your education.
 By time you get here, you should be able to focus on the card play and not get hung up on the ACOL auctions.

 Read at least one book on endplays.
 Clyde Love’s Bridge Squeezes Complete is a fine choice.
 I have a hardcover version of the original which is probably a rarity now.
 Love’s book appears to have been reissued as Bridge Squeezes Complete: Winning Endgame Strategy in 2010 with Julian Pottage and Linda Lee added as authors.
 I doubt it matters which version you read.
 If you want to drag out the process and spend more money, you can read the Hugh Kelsey series, Simple Squeezes, Strip Squeezes, Double Squeezes, and Triple Squeezes, or buy the whole collection together as Kelsey on Squeeze Play.
 Or save your money and read San Diego local Marvin French’s Squeeze Refresher (For Good Bridge Players), even though Marvin’s introduction states, “the purpose of the book is not to teach novices about squeezes, but to serve as a review for those who are already acquainted with the subject.”
-Chien-Hwa Wang’s The Squeeze at Bridge (1993) also looks promising but though I own it, I have yet to read it.
+I finally read Chien-Hwa Wang’s The Squeeze at Bridge (1993) and recommend it as well.

 Squeeze play is fascinating and interesting in a mathematical sense but it is easy to get carried away.
 A mastery of simple squeezes (positional and automatic), the basic double, criss-cross, guard, and trim squeeze positions will in practice gain you most of what can be got out of squeeze play in practical situations and will see you through some dicey contracts.
 Time spent reading about triple squeezes is probably better spent reviewing the Overcalls book.
 It’s worth noting that even the Rodwell Files is far more about entries and timing than about obscure end positions.